CISecurity/CSAT-Docs/docs/source/csat_pro_user_guide.md

 Below that information are several graphs:

 -	CIS Controls Implementation Average graph - This is a bar graph that shows current average for each Control (color coded to the same score ranges as indicated by the legend).
 If the organization is opted in to the Industry Average Service, each Control will also have a bar indicating the industry average for that Control.
 Hovering over a bar will show the Control number, the specific average, and whether that represents this assessment (org average) or the industry average.
 Also, if opted in, the number of organizations used for the industry average is provided at the bottom of this graph.
 -	Monthly Assessment Average graph – This line graph shows a monthly snapshot of the overall assessment score so that users can see how the assessment score has changed over time.
-If opted in to the industry average service, there will also be a separate line representing the industry average.
+If opted in to the Industry Average Service, there will also be a separate line representing the industry average.
 The snapshot for the previous month is generally taken on the first day of the following month if the CSAT Pro instance is up and running (for instance, the August data would typically appear on the 1st day of September).
 -	Implementation Group Averages graph – This graph has a bar for each of the three CIS Controls Implementation Groups (IG1, IG2, and IG3).
 The scores for these bars use an exclusive definition for each IG when determining the score – thus, the IG3 bar does not factor in Sub-Controls that are in IG1 or IG2.
 Unlike the other graphs, this graph does not take the assessment’s Sub-Control applicability into account; the IG3 bar represents the assessment’s average of the 31 IG3 Sub-Controls, regardless of whether this assessment has some or all of those Sub-Controls marked as Not Applicable.

 At the top right of the Assessment Dashboard, users can Close/Reopen an assessment.
 Users can also export assessment information there; currently, the “Export CSV” button allows users to export a Sub-Control level spreadsheet.
 At the top left of the Assessment Dashboard, users can select the Assessment Summary tab to switch to the Assessment Summary page.